chantalmaskell/ML_Predict_Co2_Emissions/README.md

 ## Model Evaluation

 The performance of each model was assessed using appropriate evaluation metrics.
-For the regression model, metrics such as ... were used to evaluate ....
-For the classification model, ... were used to evaluate ....
-For the clustering model, ... were used to evaluate ....

 ## Conclusion